 The Group incorporates forward-looking information into both its assessment of whether the credit risk of an instrument has increased significantly since its initial recognition and its measurement of ECL.
-The Group takes into consideration the economic forecasts published by the IMF and formulates a fundamental view of the future direction of relevant economic variables as well as a reasonable range of possible scenarios and its weights.
+Based on advice from the Chief Economist and consideration of a variety of external actual and forecast information, the Group formulates a 'base case' view of the future direction of relevant economic variables as well as a representative range of other possible forecast scenarios.
+This process involves developing two or more additional economic scenarios and considering the relative probabilities of each outcome.
+External information includes economic data and forecasts published by governmental bodies and monetary authorities in the Kingdom of Saudi Arabia, the World Bank, the International Monetary Fund (IMF) and selected private-sector and academic forecasters.

-33. FINANCIAL RISK MANAGEMENT (continued)
+32. FINANCIAL RISK MANAGEMENT (continued)